dkml-123/dkml-123/README.md

 # Hi there, I'm Daniel! 👋

 Welcome to my repository!
-I’m a machine learning enthusiast and full stack engineer developer about developing robust applications and leveraging data to create meaningful insights.
+I’m a machine learning enthusiast and full stack developer that is focused about developing robust applications and leveraging data to create meaningful insights.
 Below is a snapshot of my technical skills and experiences.

 ## 🔧 Technical Skills